memelopez/tic-tac-toe-ruby/README.md

 ## Getting Started

-**To download this project git:**
+**To download this project:**

- Clone it and then run the ruby command on the main file that is in the bin directory.
+ Git clone it and then run the ruby command on the main file that is in the bin directory.

 ### Prerequisites